Can't find the answer you need below? Contact us any time!

 What technology do I need to complete distance courses?

 Most distance courses require the use of technology and media.
-Course delivery may include the use of K-State Online (the university's course management system), streaming video, listservs, teleconferences, message boards and more.
+Course delivery may include the use of Canvas (the university's course management system), streaming video, listservs, teleconferences, message boards and more.

 Will I be assigned an academic advisor?